SAP-samples/ams-samples-java/jakarta-ams-sample/README.md

 # Authorization Management Service (AMS) Jakarta EE Sample Application with Multitenancy
-This Jakarta EE sample application utilizes the [jakarta-ams](https://github.wdf.sap.corp/CPSecurity/cloud-authorization-client-library-java/tree/master-1.x/jakarta-ams) and [java-security](https://github.com/SAP/cloud-security-services-integration-library/tree/main/java-security) client libraries to authenticate JWT tokens issued by the [SAP Identity service](https://help.sap.com/docs/identity-authentication) and to authorize resource access managed by [AMS (Authorization Management Service)](https://github.wdf.sap.corp/pages/CPSecurity/ams-docu/).
+This Jakarta EE sample application utilizes the [jakarta-ams (internal)](https://github.wdf.sap.corp/CPSecurity/cloud-authorization-client-library-java/tree/master-1.x/jakarta-ams) and [java-security](https://github.com/SAP/cloud-security-services-integration-library/tree/main/java-security) client libraries to authenticate JWT tokens issued by the [SAP Identity service](https://help.sap.com/docs/identity-authentication) and to authorize resource access managed by [AMS (Authorization Management Service)](https://github.wdf.sap.corp/pages/CPSecurity/ams-docu/).
 The application uses the [SAP application router](https://www.npmjs.com/package/@sap/approuter) as OAuth 2.0 client and forwards the requests as reverse proxy to a Jakarta EE backend application.
-The backend application checks for all incoming requests whether the user is authenticated and authorized via [AMS (Authorization Management Service)](https://github.wdf.sap.corp/pages/CPSecurity/ams-docu/).
+The backend application checks for all incoming requests whether the user is authenticated and authorized via AMS (Authorization Management Service)

 The sample is deployed in a provider subaccount and subscribed to from a consumer subaccount.
 The latter is used to access the application and needs to reside in the same region as the provider subaccount.

-The application declares its authorization model by providing [DCL files](https://github.wdf.sap.corp/pages/CPSecurity/ams-docu/docs/DCLLanguage/Declare) to the AMS service.
+The application declares its authorization model by providing DCL files to the AMS service.
 The upload is handled by a dcl deployer app which can be build as part of the deployment process (see CF deployment of this sample app).
 Alternatively, a pre-build deployer image can be used (see k8s deployment of this sample app).
-For a deeper understanding of how the AMS client library operates, refer to the [documentation](https://github.wdf.sap.corp/pages/CPSecurity/ams-docu/docs/ClientLibs/Enforce).
+For a deeper understanding of how the AMS client library operates, refer to the [internal SAP documentation](https://github.wdf.sap.corp/pages/CPSecurity/ams-docu/docs/ClientLibs/Enforce).

 ## Getting Started
-Before deploying the sample app on Kyma/Kubernetes or Cloud Foundry, we need to setup an IAS tenant and [establish trust](https://github.wdf.sap.corp/pages/CPSecurity/ams-docu/docs/HowTo_AMSConfig#establish-ias-trust) in the provider subaccount.
+Before deploying the sample app on Kyma/Kubernetes or Cloud Foundry, we need to setup an IAS tenant and establish trust in the provider subaccount.

 <details>
 <summary>Deployment on Kyma/Kubernetes</summary>

 The k8s deployment is done via a [helm 3 chart](helmchart) and contains three pods:
-* The [first pod](k8s/backend.yaml) is used to run the backend app (i.e. the actual sample application).
+* The [first pod](helmchart/templates/backend.yaml) is used to run the backend app (i.e. the actual sample application).
-* The [second pod](k8s/approuter.yaml) contains only the approuter.
+* The [second pod](helmchart/templates/approuter.yaml) contains only the approuter.
-* The [third pod](k8s/policies-deployer-job.yaml) is just for uploading the DCL files to the AMS server.
+* The [third pod](helmchart/templates/policies-deployer-job.yaml) is just for uploading the DCL files to the AMS server.
   It copies the DCL files from the backend app image via an init container and then runs a container from a pre-build image to do the actual upload.
   This pod is configured to be removed 5 minutes after the job is done.

 ### Build, tag and push docker images to a repository
 :bulb: If you just want to try out the sample application, you can skip this step and use the pre-build docker images.

-Make sure that you are logged in to the docker registry you want to push the images to (e.g.`cloud-security-integration.common.repositories.cloud.sap`):
+Make sure that you are logged in to the docker registry you want to push the images to:
 ```bash
 docker login <repository>
 ```